AthenaDecisionSystems/athena-owl-demos/docs/index.md

-# Demonstrations repository
+# Demonstration repository

-This repository includes pre-defined demonstrations that can be used with different decision services and different use cases.
+This repository includes pre-defined demonstrations that can be used with different decision services and different use cases, and instructions and tools to jump start your own solution.

 | Name | Goal |